email@example.com · PO Box 529, Ashburton VIC 3147 · Nick 03 9886 9491 · Patrick 03 9191 3470

 - Applications for proscription of brothels under the Prostitution Control Act 1994;

 - Applications to the Victorian Commission for Gambling Regulation under the Gaming Regulation Act 2003.

 Patrick joined TP Legal in 2013.
-With over fifteen years’ experience in the world of planning, environment and heritage law, Patrick has a detailed understanding of the legal framework, and an ability to cut through to the most pertinent issues in any dispute.
+With close to twenty years’ experience in the world of planning, environment and heritage law, Patrick has a detailed understanding of the legal framework, and an ability to cut through to the most pertinent issues in any dispute.

 Before joining TP Legal, Patrick was Managing Principal Solicitor at the Victorian Government Solicitor’s Office, responsible for advising the state government in relation to legal issues in planning, environment and heritage.
 Prior to that he was Special Counsel at Maddocks.

 Some of Patrick’s areas of interest include planning scheme interpretation, enforcement, existing use rights, subdivision issues (including public open space contributions and development contributions), coastal planning, the management of native vegetation and ministerial interventions.
 Patrick also has a great deal of experience in relation to restrictive covenants, section 173 agreements and other agreements relating to land use and development.
 This gives him an understanding of the interplay between planning and property law.

 Patrick also has a broader skill-set beyond those typical planning issues.
 These include his skills in administrative law and statutory interpretation, the development of primary and secondary legislation, Aboriginal cultural heritage, mining and extractive industries, the growth areas infrastructure contribution (GAIC) and environmental impact assessment at Federal and State levels.

 Patrick is a skilled and experienced advocate, having appeared in hundreds of proceedings before VCAT, Planning Panels Victoria and other forums.
 He has also managed a range of statutory approvals associated with large government infrastructure projects.